BulentKaradeniz/BulentKaradeniz/README.md

 - 💞️ I’m looking to collaborate on Data Science.
 - 📫 How to reach me **bulentkaradeniz61@gmail.com**

-- ⚡ Fun fact **I play authentic kemence**
+- ⚡ Fun  **I play authentic kemence**
-- ⚡ Bad fact ** I should write this, I opened this github account 1 year ago, after creating a lot of repos I started using git desktop.
+- ⚡ Bad  ** I should write this, I opened this github account 1 year ago, after creating a lot of repos I started using git desktop.
 Due to some confusion I emptied my repo and wanted to continue with a new correct name.
 I reorganized it and started uploading repos in a new way.
 Unfortunately I saw that my past activities were deleted.
 I wanted to share it. **

 <h3 align="left">Connect with me:</h3>